 If you want to save money on the above attractions, and will be visiting a few, then you should definitely consider investing in a London Pass.
 Available in 1, 3 and 6 day versions, the savings can really be quite impressive if you plan on visiting a few locations.
 You can read a full break down on if the London Pass is worth buying here, and buy one yourself here.

 Finally, London has no shortage of accommodation options, something to suit pretty much every budget.
-Check out the options for London at booking.com.
+Check out the options for London at booking.com, and here for Plum Guide if you’re looking for an apartment.

 From Bath, head into the Cotswolds, where I’d recommend you spend the night.
 Find yourself a cosy little B&B in the countryside – somewhere you’d likely struggle to get to with public transport – and really take advantage of having your own wheels!